exr4361/browserstack_techc/README.md

 - If your operating system of choice differs replace myType with "linux=ia32" for a 32bit Linux, "win-32" for Windows or "darwin-x64" for Mac OS X etc.

-  a.
-Linux
+  - Linux
   ```
   "linux=ia32"
   ```
-  b.
-Windows
+  - Windows
   ```
   "win-32"
   ```
-  c.
-Mac OS C
+  - Mac OS C
   ```
   "darwin-x64"
   ```
 2. Add credentials, in your Jenkins Server:
-  a.
-Store your username and access key from Browerstack by selecting 'Browerstack' type and set the ID to:
+  - Store your username and access key from Browerstack by selecting 'Browerstack' type and set the ID to:
   ```
   'Trial'
   ```
-  b.
-Store your browserstack login credentials and set the ID to:
+  - Store your browserstack login credentials and set the ID to:
   ```
   'BS_Login'
   ```